TheWidlarzGroup/react-native-video/README.md

 ### Play in background on iOS

 To enable audio to play in background on iOS the audio session needs to be set to `AVAudioSessionCategoryPlayback`.
 See [Apple documentation][3] for additional details.
+(NOTE: there is now a ticket to [expose this as a prop]( https://github.com/react-native-community/react-native-video/issues/310) )

 ## Static Methods